 Insufficient Attic Insulation: Attics absorb intense heat from prolonged sun exposure, which radiates into living spaces.

-Air Leaks Around Openings: Small gaps allow hot air and dust to enter while letting cooled air escape.
+Air Leaks Around Openings: Small gaps around doors and windows allow hot air and dust to enter while letting cooled air escape, which is why evaluating energy-efficient windows and doors for Las Vegas homes can make a meaningful difference.

 Duct Loss in Hot Attics: Ductwork in unconditioned attic spaces can lose significant cooling before it reaches your rooms.